As a main rule, a fee is charged for a change of name.

 Digital consent from the other parent

 The application is available for co-signature in the self-service for 14 days.
-If more time elapses, the application will be deleted and a new one will have to be completed.
+If more time elapses, you must complete a new application.

 If you paid a fee on the first application, you do not have to pay again.
 In the new application, mark that you do not have to pay the fee and refer to the reference number of the application for which you paid the fee.
-You will find the reference number in the email receipt from the first application.
+You will find the reference number in the message sent to your Digital Post.

-> Find the self-service to co-sign using MitID (in Danish only)
+> Find the self-service to co-sign with MitID on borger.dk (in Danish only)

 Apply on paper